ArcGIS Server includes the following as parts of a server-based GIS:

 Scene caching tools

 Instead of your scene service being heavily utilized during caching, the work offloads to a geoprocessing service named SceneCachingTools.
 This service is preconfigured in the System folder when you create your ArcGIS Server site.
-You can confine the SceneCachingTools service to run within a defined cluster of machines, thus freeing up other machines in your site to quickly respond to service requests.

 The SceneCachingTools service is started by default.
 Leave this service running so that it can respond to caching requests.
 If the service is stopped or unavailable, caching requests fail.
 You cannot delete the SceneCachingTools service and you must leave its execution mode as Asynchronous.